Student Legal and Preferred Name Changes

 • Supporting court documents

-Complete the Request Form
+Complete Request Form

 Legal Information Change Form